CraftAcademy/todo_challenge/README.md

 ## Extensions

 1) Deploy the app.
-2) Create a persistance layer (e.g. MongoDB), or use LocalStorage or the filesystem through Node.
+2) Create a persistence layer (e.g. MongoDB), or use LocalStorage or the filesystem through Node.
 3) Make it pretty (with CSS).

-## CI
+## CI Instructions

 Read the `.travis.yml` if any of the steps below don't make sense: